juliuskrah/juliuskrah.github.io/_posts/2017-07-16-developing-restful-services-with-jax-rs-jersey.markdown

 {% endhighlight %}

 # Deploying to Heroku
 To deploy this application to Heroku, we must ensure we have a Heroku account and `Heroku CLI`.
-Navigate to the directory of your application and execute the following command from your terminal:
+Navigate to the root directory of your application and execute the following command from your terminal:

 {% highlight bash %}
 > heroku create